MiguelPimienta19/mcc-event-hub/NEXT_STEPS.md

 - **Effort:** 2-4 hours

 ### **Nice-to-Haves**
-- Image uploads for events (using Supabase Storage)
 - Email notifications for new events
 - iCal export for calendar integration
 - Event search functionality